DSpotDevelopers/mips-test-planning/integration-test-structure.md

 On the left content:

   * Clicking any of the headings on the left scrolls the middle content to such heading position.
 Also, when the user scrolls down or up the middle content the corresponding heading is highlighted on the left.
+Also when opening a given heading the address is updated in the address bar of the browser adding the heading id after #.

   In the middle content:
   - Hovering over a MIP link opens a popup containing the Title and the Summary of the MIP.
 If the link is of a component inside a MIP then the popup contains also the Title and Summary of the component.